veeneck/fnse/README.md

 **ZenScroll**: Just a small, convenient [solution for smooth scrolling](https://github.com/zengabor/zenscroll) on anchor links for browsers that don't support `scroll-behavior: smooth;`

 **MapKitJS**: The map in the zoned FAQ module has a nice visual impact.
-Using my developer account, I've added a functional Apple Maps impleemntation.
+Using my developer account, I've added a functional Apple Maps implementation.
 The keys for this setup were created using https://mapkitjs.rubeng.nl/#/.

 **Animations**: CSS Animations are used to add subtle effects while scrolling.
 Any element with a class name of `triggerMe` will be checked on scroll.
 If the element is in view, it will be given a class of `triggeredCSS3` where animations can be attached.